Acer palmatum 'Marlo' (PBR)

 - Click & collect FREE

 - Soil: fertile, moist, well-drained neutral to acid soil

 - Flowering period: April to May

 - Hardiness: fully hardy

 The deeply lobed, green leaves of this new, colourful cultivar emerge with bright salmon-pink margins each spring.
 As the summer progresses, these leaf margins turn a creamy colour, before reverting back to pink again as autumn approaches.
+It is mainly grown for its attractive foliage, however it does produce tiny flowers in spring, which are followed by decorative red-winged fruits in late summer.
 A compact, deciduous shrub, it works extremely well in a good-sized patio pot - provided it is kept well watered and protected from scorching sun and icy winds.
 It will also make a vibrant addition to the partially shaded shrub border.

 - Garden care: Add a top dressing of a multi-purpose fertiliser around the base of the plant in late spring.
 No routine pruning is required, just remove any dead, damaged or crossing branches in late autumn or winter when they are fully dormant.